DeanPDX/DeanPDX.github.io/_posts/2015-07-19-getting-started-with-material-design-lite.markdown

 * You can target devices using the following class declaration:
   * `class="mdl-cell mdl-cell--6-col mdl-cell--8-col-tablet"` <- 8 (or 100% width) on tablet, 6 (or 50% width) on desktop

-Without furtho ado, here is our HTML:
+Without further ado, here is our HTML:

 {% highlight html %}
 <div class="mdl-grid">